KunalMali-The-Clever-Programmer/Jenkins_Setup/01-Jenkins-Server-Setup.md

 ```

-## Trying to deploye the appliaction in kubernate cluster (K8S) then just update last stage in above piple by this
+## Trying to deploye the appliaction in kubernate cluster (K8S) then just update last stage in above pipeline by this

 ```
 sh """